linhbngo/linhbngo.github.io/_csc418-587/05-express.md

     # subsections:
     #   - name: Example Child Subsection 1
     #   - name: Example Child Subsection 2
+  - name: Node HTTP and Node Express
-  - name: Javascript
+  - name: "Lesson 8: Setting an app with Express.js"
-  - name: HTTP Protocol
+  - name: "Lesson 9: Routing in Express.js"
-  - name: NodeJS
+  - name: "Lesson 10: EJS (Embedded JS) and Layouts"

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.